nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-managing-translations.md

 ---
 title: 'HOWTO: Manage Translations'
+description: Learn how to manage translations in Nuxeo Web UI.
 review:
     comment: 'Links to GitHub need to be updated after the release of nuxeo-ui-elements 2.2.0.'
     date: '2017-12-14'